Private Concessions in Etosha

 If all-inclusive, most needs are catered to, from local beverages and meals to game drive vehicles with experienced guides.
 Guests who want to go on many guided drives may wish to assess the activities’ costs before booking, as, at times, an all-inclusive rate is better value.

 Spa treatments are available in some spots, as are various activities, from clay pigeon shooting to visits to hides.
 Safari staples such as boma, outdoor dinners, and drinks around fire pits are common.
 There’s nothing like a log fire sending up sparks to rival the stars above.

 Onguma Bush Camp

-Private reserves close to Von Lindequist Gate, in the east of the park can easily be accessed by road, but some of the lodges will have an airstrip or share one with a neighbour, so fly-in safaris on charter planes are an option for those pressed for time.
+Private reserves close to Von Lindequist Gate in the east of the park can easily be accessed by road, but some of the lodges will have an airstrip or share one with a neighbor, so fly-in safaris on charter planes are an option for those pressed for time.

 Private reserves are indifferent to gate closing times.
-This means that should a group see a remarkable cheetah on the move as the sun slips towards the horizon, there’s no need to leave.
+This means that should a group see a remarkable cheetah on the move as the sun slips toward the horizon, there’s no need to leave.

 - Self-drivers must offset the hassle of getting to the gates at sunrise and sunset with the advantages of being outside the park.

 - Etosha National Park gate times must be respected.
 The opening and closing hours are based on sunrise and sunset hours and change weekly.
 Most accommodations will provide a detailed timetable.

 - Not all high-end lodges welcome children.
 Do check child policies before setting your heart on a particular destination.
 Over-12s are generally accommodated.